zzkk007/python_study/Training_courses/web_crawler.md

 		self.server = connection.from_settings(crawler.settings)
 		# The idle signal is called when the spider has no requests left,
-		# that's when we will schedule new requests from redis queue
+		# thats when we will schedule new requests from redis queue
 		crawler.signals.connect(self.spider_idle, signal=signals.spider_idle)

 	    def next_requests(self):